 Here is the thing most people do not realize: medical bills are not set in stone.
 Hospitals and providers negotiate with insurance companies every single day, and they can negotiate with you too.
-In this guide, we will walk through every practical step you can take to lower your medical bills, protect your credit, and find financial assistance when you need it most.

-Before we talk strategy, it helps to understand why American healthcare costs are so inflated.
 Hospitals use something called a “chargemaster,” which is essentially a master price list for every service and supply.
 These prices are often wildly inflated because they serve as a starting point for negotiations with insurers.
+Uninsured patients and those with high-deductible plans sometimes get billed at or near those chargemaster rates.

 The good news?
 You have more leverage than you think.
 Hospitals would rather collect something from you directly than send your bill to collections and receive pennies on the dollar.

-Step 1: Request an Itemized Bill
+Step 1: Request an itemized bill

 This is the single most important first move.
-When you receive a medical bill, it usually just shows a lump sum or a few broad line items.
+When you receive a medical bill, it usually shows a lump sum or a few broad line items.
 Call the billing department and request a fully itemized statement that lists every charge individually.

-- Charges for services you did not receive — Did they bill for a specialist consultation that never happened?
+- Charges for services you did not receive: Did they bill for a specialist consultation that never happened?

-- Unbundling — Some procedures should be billed as a package, but hospitals sometimes break them into separate charges to inflate the total.
+- Unbundling: Some procedures should be billed as a package, but hospitals sometimes break them into separate charges to inflate the total.

-Call the billing department with your itemized bill in hand.
-Be polite but specific.
-Say something like: “I noticed I was charged for two chest X-rays on March 5th, but I only received one.
+When you find errors: Call the billing department with your itemized bill in hand.
+Be polite but specific: “I noticed I was charged for two chest X-rays on March 5th, but I only received one.
 Can you please review and correct this?”
-Document everything — the date you called, the name of the representative, and what they agreed to.
+Document everything — the date, the representative’s name, and what they agreed to.
+If you get pushback, ask to speak with a billing supervisor or file a complaint with your state’s Attorney General or Department of Insurance.

-| Tool | What It Does | Cost |
+| Tool | What it does | Cost |

 |---|---|---|